modsim/ChromaHD-genmesh/README.md

 A rough concept of execution is as follows:

 - Read input file (default.in) for parameters.
-- Read packing.xyzd file within limits specified and store bead data.
+- Read packing.xyzd file and store bead data.
+- Sort beads by z co-ordinate and save only nBeads beads.
-- Generate geometries (Cylinder, Beads, and Bridges).
+- Generate geometries (Cylinder, Beads, and Bridges) with applied preScalingFactor.
 - Perform specified boolean operations: fuse/cut + fragment.
 - Generate Named Physical Groups for different features.
 - Generate mesh.